murat11/todo-list/README.md

 Creation of a simple todo app (called Toodoo) that will help multiple users quickly collaborate on the same tasks.

-Take a look at the [online mind map](https://www.mindmeister.com/1157278790?t=7mJpbCxVIR) for further information on the project functionality.

 This repository provides only the frontend functionality of the app, a RESTful API still needs to be created.

 ## Missing Endpoints